 So, what how does the Asian population stratify across New Hampshire?
 Which cities and towns in New Hampshire have seen the greatest increase in their Asian population?

 - Nashua (Photos | Homes For Sale)

 - Dover (Photos | Homes For Sale)

 - Manchester (Photos | Homes For Sale)

 - Concord (Photos | Homes For Sale)

 - Rochester (Photos | Homes For Sale)

 Which city in New Hampshire had the largest Asian population?

-Lebanon took the number one over all spot for the largest Asian in New Hampshire for 2018.
-8.43% of Lebanon identify as Asian.
+Nashua took the number one over all spot for the largest Asian in New Hampshire for 2019.
+7.74% of Nashua identify as Asian.